 Such contaminants of emerging concern, also known as emerging contaminants, are new.
 Consequently they are not commonly monitored or regulated.
 The related science, standards, and guidance may be thin.

-NEIWPCC member states have identified the occurrence, fate, and transport of emerging contaminants as a cross-programmatic priority issue.
-Their ecological and human health implications for wastewater and drinking water treatment facilities is of key interest.
+The occurrence, fate, and transport of emerging contaminants is a priority issue for NEIWPCC.
+The ecological and human health implications of these contaminants for wastewater and drinking water treatment facilities are of key interest.

-Recent media attention and advances in detection techniques have created a greater awareness of emerging contaminants and the need for action and leadership at the local, state, and regional levels.
+Media attention and advances in detection techniques have engendered a growing awareness of emerging contaminants.
+This attention also focuses on the need for action and leadership at the local, state, and regional levels.

-Ongoing research is focused on the environmental impacts of these compounds, including research on the prioritization of compounds of greatest concern, the development of better detection and analytical methodologies, source characterization, and human health and ecological impacts.
-For more information, please view our Emerging Contaminants Research and Resources page.
+One such emerging pollutant is microscopic plastic fibers that enter the environment when polyester fleece is laundered.
+Ongoing research focuses on the environmental impacts of these compounds.
+This work includes the development of better detection and analytical methodologies, source characterization, and human health and ecological impacts.

 Per- and polyfluoroalkyl substances, also known as PFAS, are another emerging contaminant that has drawn considerable attention.